Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

 Computer simulations which deal with microscopic models can shed light on many aspects of polymer crystallization.
 Microscopic models can be atomistic or coarse-grained (CG) depending on which particular aspects of behavior of a real system one would like to investigate.
-Advantages and disadvantages of each approach/model are well known, and nowadays multiscale simulations are required for solution of most problems (see, e.g., the review \cite{Elliott2011}).
-Microscopic models on atomistic and ``united atom'' (UA) level have been constructed so far for only a few polymers, e.g., for polyethylene, polyvinyl alcohol, etc., as well as for coarse-grained models like bead-spring model (references are given below).
-Mechanisms of crystallization can be different for different classes of polymers, although there could be some common (general, ``universal'' in the sense of similarity) features which depend on the universal properties of all polymers only, like, e.g., chain connectivity, intramolecular stiffness, etc., and not on the details of the chemical structure.
-CG models can be good enough to capture some properties of real polymers, but they can fail in the description of other crucial features.
-A well known example is the stability of rotator phase in UA model of polyethylene (PE) \cite{paul1995optimized}, while the orthorhombic phase in real PE cannot be observed using this model \cite{paul1995optimized, Paul-Shakirov}. {\it Atomistic vs. CG models: to reveal either a microscopic mechanism of crystallization in a particular polymer systems or to try to reveal universal features, i.e., those depending only on universal properties of polymers, of crystallization in a broad class of polymer systems, e.g., in semi-flexible polymers, or in comb-like polymers, etc. }
+Advantages and disadvantages of atomistic and CG approaches are well known, and nowadays multiscale simulations are required for solution of most problems~\cite{Elliott2011,Gooneie-Polymers2017}.
+Atomistic and ``united atom'' (UA) models are suitable to reveal microscopic mechanisms of crystallization in a particular polymer systems, however, such models have been constructed so far for only a few polymers, e.g., for polyethylene (PE), polyvinyl alcohol (PVA) and poly(vinylidene fluoride) (pVDF)~\cite{paul1995optimized, Yamamoto1997, Yamamoto1998I, Rutledge2002, Rutledge2004, Meyer2001, Meyer2002, vettorel2006coarse, Vettorel2007, gee2006atomistic}.
+More rough or ``larger-grain'' CG models (e.g., bead-spring model where one bead includes several monomeric units of a polymer chain) intend to reveal general features (i.e., those depending only on universal properties of polymers) of crystallization in a broad class of polymer systems, e.g., in semiflexible polymers, or in comb-like polymers, etc. The usual way to induce polymer crystallization in different CG models is to increase the chain stiffness by using torsion and/or bond angle potentials, which stimulate chains being packed into lamellae.
+CG models can be good enough to capture some properties of real polymers, but they can fail in the description of their other important features (a well known example is the stability of rotator phase in UA model of PE~\cite{paul1995optimized}, while the orthorhombic phase cannot be obtained using this model~\cite{paul1995optimized, Paul-Shakirov}).
+Computer simulations of polymer crystallization using different models were performed by several groups using both molecular dynamics (MD) and Monte Carlo (MC) methods~\cite{Meyer2001, Meyer2002, vettorel2006coarse, Muthukumar1998, Welch2001, muthukumar2005modeling,Zhang2007, welch2017examining, Yamamoto1997, Yamamoto1998I, Yamamoto2008, Yamamoto2009, Yamamoto2010, Yamamoto2013, Rutledge2002, Rutledge2004, Rutledge2007a, Yi2013, yeh2015mechanical, bourque2016molecular, Vettorel2007, Sommer2007a,Luo2014, luo2016entanglements, anwar2013crystallization, anwar2015crystallization, Paul-Shakirov, Wang2015}.